daviembrito/MediaLink/README.md

 ### **Python version:**

-Download the code with `https://github.com/daviembrito/MediaLink.git` and execute it with `python3 medialink.py`
+Download the code with `git clone https://github.com/daviembrito/MediaLink.git` and execute it with `python3 medialink.py`

 ## **Usage**